SmartBoi33/Mazda-Mx5-gear-display/README.md

 - ...

 ## Compatibility
-- Current construction and testing on the **5 Speed** Gearbox with an **IL-Motorsport Shortshifter**
+- Current construction and testing on the **5 speed** gearbox on top of an **IL-Motorsport Shortshifter**
-- Possible addition of standart 5 and 6 Speed compatibility in the future
+- Possible addition of standard 5 and 6 speed compatibility in the future

 ## Project Structure
 The project is split into **hardware** and **software** components.